chandrath/TimeFold-File-Folder-Organizer/README.md

 - **Language:** C# 13
 - **UI Framework:** Windows Forms (High-DPI aware, custom theme engine)
 - **Dependencies:** Zero external NuGet packages (pure .NET standard libraries for maximum speed, security, and portability)

 ---

+## 🤝 Contributing & Issues

+Contributions, feedback, and suggestions make TimeFold better for everyone!

+- **⭐ Star the Project:** If TimeFold helps keep your workspace clean, please give it a star on GitHub—it helps more users discover the tool!
+- **🐛 Found an Issue or Bug?** Please [open an issue](https://github.com/chandrath/TimeFold-File-Folder-Organizer/issues) with details, reproduction steps, and any relevant logs.
+- **🚀 Pull Requests Welcome:** Have a bug fix, performance optimization, or feature enhancement?
+Fork the repository, create a branch, and submit a PR!

+---